Call us 203-307-5500

 At Strong Start Early Care & Education, our educators work with infants every day and see firsthand how each child approaches this milestone in their own way.
 Here’s what you need to know.

-When Do Most Babies Start Crawling?
+At What Age Do Babies Start Crawling?

 Most babies begin crawling between 6 and 10 months of age, with the average falling around 7 to 9 months.
 Some babies start scooting as early as 6 months, while others don’t become fully mobile until closer to their first birthday, and both timelines are completely normal.